I’ve come to the rather upsetting conclusion that my boyfriend is codependent.

 I just couldn’t quite put my finger on it.

-Not only that, there’s something I can do about it.
+Not only that, but also that there’s something I can do about it.

-In this article, I’m going to share with you the classic signs of codependency I found in my partner and then I’ll share what I learned about how to handle this from the masterclass.
+In this article, I’m going to share with you the classic signs of codependency I found in my partner, and then I’ll share what I learned about how to handle this from an amazing masterclass.

 What does codependency mean?